gopipradeep/CareTogether/README.md

 # CareTogether - Android App

 CareTogether is an Android application built to connect donors, volunteers, and organizations to help orphanages and children in need.
-The app provides an easy way to explore orphanages, raise support for slum areas, report needs, and offer feedback.
+The app provides an easy way to explore orphanages, raise support for slum areas, report needs,report orphans and offer feedback.

 ## Features